Supporting Mission and Ministry in our Diocese

 Parish Share is not about our buildings; it is not even about our bishops.
 Rather, Parish Share funds the lion's share of the cost of our parish clergy as they serve in our parishes; the rest comes from wealthier dioceses who share their resources with us.
 Parish Share is deeply rooted in the biblical principle of generous sharing and mutuality in the Body of Christ.
 St Paul spent a good part of his apostolic ministry organising a financial collection from the gentile churches for the impoverished church in Jerusalem.
 No less for us, Parish Share is a tangible expression of our corporate life and mutual interdependence.

-Parish Share covers most of the costs of our clergy's pay, pension, housing and training, as well as some Reader training and support for our church schools.
+Parish Share covers our Missional Leadership, most of the costs of our clergy's pay, pension, housing and training, as well as some Reader training and support for our church schools.
 Without Parish Share we would not be able to sustain the mission and ministry of the majority of parishes in our Diocese.
 And the commitment of our parishes to playing their part generously in mutual support of ministry and mission across the diocese is second to none.
 Thank you.

 Transparency and fairness around Parish Share is important as is the need to support parishes in meeting their Share allocations.
 The downloads on this page show the latest allocations for parishes as well as information about how share is calculated and how we are working to sustain Parish Share and support parishes.